spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

 ----------------------

 Apptainer is an open source container platform designed for ease-of-use on shared systems and in high performance computing (HPC) environments.
-The container is a single file (.sif), which you can be built by using an Apptainer image definition (.def) file.
+The container is a single file (.sif), which can be built by using an Apptainer image definition (.def) file.

 Building the container requires using Linux or Windows Subsystem for Linux (WSL) on Windows.
 The following instructions are for WSL (v2+) on Windows with an Ubuntu distro (tested on Ubuntu 24.04).
-Please make sure you are have WSL version 2 or later since version 1 is being phased out as obsolete.
+Please make sure you have WSL version 2 or later since version 1 is being phased out as obsolete.
 If you don't have WSL installed, please contact your organizations IT department for help.
 Building Apptainer containers is done using *.def* files.
-You can `view and copy hpc_container.def on your own system here <../_static/hpc_container.def>`_.
-Save `hpc_container.def` file into a mounted drive (for example, `/mnt/c/users/<username>/hpc/hpc_container.sif`) for easier access.
+You can `download and save hpc_container.def on your own system here <../_static/hpc_container.def>`_.
+Save `hpc_container.def` file into a mounted drive (for example, `/mnt/c/users/<username>/hpc/hpc_container.def`) for easier access.
 The file installs the following apps into the container:

 - Ubuntu 26.04